 Why is it Important to Focus on Women and Climate Impacts?

-The evidence is clear that climate change is disproportionally impacting women and girls.
-From changing weather patterns to heightened disasters, climate change is exacerbating the existing inequalities women and girls face, including lack of economic equality, reduced access to services, and threats of gender-based violence (GBV).
-As noted at the WISE launch, ensuring women’s equality is critical to addressing the global climate crisis.
-Resonance understands that neither the private sector nor governments can tackle climate change alone.
-We strive to build partnerships across the private and public sectors and cultivate leadership opportunities for both women and men in the sectors critical to the future of our planet.
+The evidence is clear that climate change disproportionally impacts women and girls.
+From changing weather patterns to heightened disasters, climate change exacerbates existing inequalities women and girls face, including lack of economic equality, reduced access to services, and threats of gender-based violence (GBV).
+Ensuring women’s equality is critical to addressing the global climate crisis.
+Yet, neither the private sector nor governments can tackle climate change alone.
+Partnerships across the private and public sectors cultivate leadership opportunities for both women and men in critical sectors.

-The project Subrataa and I work on, Investing in Women to Strengthen Supply Chains, is a Global Development Alliance (GDA) between USAID and PepsiCo that came out of a successful pilot in the West Bengal region of India.
-There the partners worked to ensure that women working on family operated farms had equal access to regenerative agriculture trainings to boost the families’ production and farming income.
+Investing in Women to Strengthen Supply Chains, is a partnership between the US government and PepsiCo that came out of a successful pilot in the West Bengal region of India.
+There, partners worked to ensure that women working on family operated farms had equal access to regenerative agriculture trainings to boost the families’ production and farming income.
 Under Resonance’s implementation, this partnership is now operating in more regions of India as well as in Pakistan, Peru, and Vietnam.
 The project focuses on four pillars:

 - Building Gender Smart Farm partnerships where on-farm trainings and demonstrations are available for the community;